Download/ulog/README.md

 lvl name perf
 ```

-We don't include the `message`, but it will be appended as the last argument
+We don't include the `msg`, but it will be appended as the last argument
 automatically.
 The result is nicely formatted messages with the file name /
 line number entries in the browser debug console intact.